During our visit to Bali, we didn’t leave our amazing resort much, but one place we wanted to see was the Uluwatu Temple or Pura Luhur Uluwatu.

 Uluwatu Temple Dress Code

-Both men and women are required to wear a sarong and sash to enter.
-They are provided to you at the entrance to the temple at no cost.
+They require both men and women to wear a sarong and sash to enter and provide them at the entrance to the temple at no cost.

 Uluwatu Kecak Dance